An apple a day from Attingham's orchard

 See the orchard in action

-From Saturday 23 September to Sunday 15 October we'll be celebrating the autum harvest season across the Attingham Estate.
-Amongst the harvest highlights will be the Apple Pressing weekend taking place in the orchard on Saturday 7 and Sunday 8 October.
+From Saturday 22 September to Sunday 21 October we'll be celebrating the autum harvest season across the Attingham Estate.
+Amongst the harvest highlights will be the Apple Day where we'll be pressing apples and makign juice in the orchard on Saturday 20 and Sunday 21 October.